Nearly 1,800 graduates are practicing veterinary medicine around the world, and you could be right on their tails.

 The St. George’s University network includes veterinarians who are making an impact in 49 states and 16 different countries.
 They provide care for a wide range of animals and leverage the practical skills they learned in school every day.

 At SGU, preparing for a veterinary medicine career begins the moment classes do.
 Students gain valuable hands-on animal experience during their first year, sooner that at most US schools.
 Over the course of their education, students can complete comprehensive training in more than 20 different clinical specialties that range from anesthesiology to pathology.
 They also have the opportunity to gain a global perspective as they complete clinical training at 31 sites around the world.

 And students have access to assistance should they need it.
 SGU offers an array of support services and resources, include tutoring, career guidance, language services, and more.

-percent pass rate for students who took the North American Veterinary Licensing Examination (NAVLE) in 2017/2018.
-SGU students are prepared to progress.
+of students who took the North American Veterinary Licensing Examination (NAVLE) in 2018/2019 achieved passing scores.

-Get an immediate sense of life as a vet.
+Start your life as a vet.

 SGU rises above the standards for US schools by bringing students closer to the animals they love before other programs can.
-You’ll be able to scrub in on surgeries and work in state-of-the-art large-animal facilities, marine stations, and small-animal emergency clinics.
+You’ll be able to scrub in on surgeries and work in state-of-the-art large animal facilities, marine stations, and small animal emergency clinics.

-Sylke Lohmann, DVM, SGU ‘16
+Sylke Lohmann, DVM

 “I loved that we got so much hands-on experience, including many, many spays and neuters in our second and third years.
 They really wanted us to be good doctors, and it was helpful that we could touch the animals and interact with them.
 With the relatively short time the professors had with us, it was clear they really cared and wanted to teach us everything possible.”